concourse/bosh-io-release-resource/README.md

 ### `check`: Check for new versions of the release.

-Detects new versions of the release that have been published to bosh.io.
+Detects new versions of the release that have been published to [bosh.io](https://bosh.io).
+If no version is specified, `check` returns the latest version, otherwise `check` returns all versions from the version specified on.

 Note that there may be a delay between the final release appearing on GitHub, and it appearing in bosh.io.